 - Cutting In is a technique that helps you achieve clean lines at the corners and edges.
-Beginning with your first wall, cut in at all borders and then roll the bare drywall surface with a drywall primers such as a new construction primer or PVA primer.
+Beginning with your first wall, cut in at all borders and then roll the bare drywall surface with a primer such as a Valspar Drywall Primer or PVA primer.
 Repeat this process until all the walls have been primed.
 In addition to producing a better result on the walls, primer can save you money by reducing the quantity of top coat paint required for the project.

 - After the primer has dried, apply one or two coats of premium quality, 100% acrylic paint in a sheen appropriate to the room being painted.

 - New plaster should be allowed to dry thoroughly before you apply a primer and top coat.
 Applying a primer first, aids in the adhesion of the top coat paint.

 - Make sure you choose a top-quality, latex stain blocking primer for use on plaster.